Of course, every business goal is to make a profit. But the first step into…

 - Under the zip code border color, no value zip color places.
 This color will be displayed on the zip code area where there is no value in the data section.
 You can change it in the same way as changing the background color.

-- Last part in this box is the legend display.
+- The last part in this box is the legend display.
 There are two options under the drop-down menu: show or hide.
 If you hide, the legend won’t appear on the map created.

 3. Text Settings